SanthoshKumar1903/React-App/README.md

   - Simulates a production server using `pm2` + `serve`
   - Deploys the build to GitHub Pages
   - All processes are managed and terminated using `pm2`

-> This demonstrates process management knowledge using `pm2`, even though GitHub Pages hosts static files.
-In real production (e.g., DigitalOcean, EC2), the same `pm2` commands can be reused for server lifecycle management.